-Except as stated below, we have audited the following documents prepared by the Company as at 31 December 2023:
+Except as stated below, we have audited the following documents prepared by Endurance Worldwide Insurance Limited as at 31 December 2024.

-- a.
-The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 31 December 2023, ('the Narrative Disclosures subject to audit'); and - b.
-Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21 and S28.01.01 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of Endurance Worldwide Insurance Limited ('the Company') as at 31 December 2024 ('the Narrative Disclosures subject to audit'); and - Company templates IR.02.01.02, IR.17.01.02, IR.23.01.01, IR.25.04.21 and IR.28.01.01 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Company Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.